March 4, 2026

 You are a gentleman, wolf, but you

-were nursed on the same breast as treachery itself.
+were nursed on the same teat as treachery itself.

 You and treachery are each other's little brother!